Vocabulary Strategies for Learning New Words

 Teach students to be word detectives.
 As texts get more complex, the ability to use context to determine meaning increases in significance.
 Surrounding words will often provide readers with hints to the meaning and use of the new word.
 Teaching students a self-questioning strategy and providing frequent examples will support students in recognizing context clues on their own.
 A list of commonly used context clues is provided below.

-• Definition: Word meaning is directly stated
+1. Definition: word meaning is directly stated

-• Restatement/Synonym: A similarity is provided (possible signal word: like)
+2. Restatement/Synonym: a similarity is provided

-• Contrast/Antonym: A difference is provided (possible signal word: but)
+3. Contrast/Antonym: a difference is provided

 Word Parts